 Brand Perception and Loyalty

-Omnichannel retailing should provide your customer with the same experience and brand presence regardless of how and when they interact with you.
+Omnichannel retailing should provide your customers with the same experience and brand presence regardless of how and when they interact with you.
 Not only that, but any interaction should be seamless between channels.

 Think of it like this: rather than technology driving your digital commerce experience, an optimized customer journey should naturally result in an omnichannel experience.
 This is not a forced adoption of digital tactics but rather the realization that some digital solutions will pair perfectly with your customers’ journey.

 For example, Walgreens didn’t simply invest in technology for technology’s sake.
-Instead, the company looked at what their customer needed across its purchasing journey, and it built solutions to ensure a true omnichannel experience.
+Instead, the company looked at what its customers needed across its purchasing journey, and it built solutions to ensure a true omnichannel experience.

 When Bobby is looking for allergy medication, he might also have questions about how that medication might interact with the prescription drugs he takes daily.
 Historically, this might require waiting in line in a brick-and-mortar store, hoping to speak to a pharmacist.